 It’s hard to believe 2016 is coming to a close!
-We’ve just announced Greenroofs.com’s 2016 Top 10 List of Hot Trends in Greenroof & Greenwall Design for you vegetated building envelope lovers.
+Here is our Greenroofs.com’s 2016 Top 10 List of Hot Trends in Greenroof & Greenwall Design for you vegetated building envelope lovers.

 Now in our tenth year, for 2016 Greenroofs.com Design Editor Haven Kiers and I, as Publisher, compiled a special 10th Anniversary Edition of our popular “Top 10 List of Hot Trends in Greenroof & Greenwall Design” series with the theme of “What’s old (or classic) is new again!”
 We reviewed our trendsetting categories of yearly en vogue market drivers and architectural designs of the past decade and featured our favorite top 10 groupings we considered most timely and significant – yet revitalized with new and exciting projects and designers.

-Our favorite green architecture designers are here including Emilio Ambasz, Bjarket Ingels Group (BIG), Vincent Callebaut, just to name a few.
+Our favorite green architecture designers are here including Emilio Ambasz, Bjarke Ingels Group (BIG), Vincent Callebaut, just to name a few.
 So here goes:

 The Greenroofs.com “Top 10 List of Hot Trends in Greenroof & Greenwall Design”:

 7) Gardens in the Clouds: Stacking & Stepping with Vegetation

 6) LID Strategies: Celebrating Water with Greenroofs, Rain Gardens, Stormwater Catchment & Beyond

 5) Innovative Greenwalls: Stretching Design & Our Imagination

 4) Educational Facilities as Green Living Laboratories